SilvanTeufel/RandomLevelGenerator_ReadMe/ReadMe.md

 ## Steps to Create a Level with a DataTable

-1.Create a Blueprint out of the Classes Component and ComponentGeneratorGameMode (In Example they are called BP_Component and BP_GeneratorGameMode)
+1. Create a Blueprint out of the Classes Component and ComponentGeneratorGameMode (In Example they are called BP_Component and BP_GeneratorGameMode)

 2. Create a DataTable and choose ComponentData as Table Template.